mjeffries-pivotal/bosh-google-cpi-release/docs/concourse/README.md

 Your username is `admin` and password is `admin`.

 ### Deploy Concourse
-Complete the following steps from your bastion instance.
+Complete the following steps from your bastion VM.

 1. Upload the required [Google BOSH Stemcell](http://bosh.io/docs/stemcell.html):